-Baltic cruises offer the chance to discover some of the most culturally-rich cities in the world as well as the opportunity to take in some of the breathtaking beauty of the landscape - either watching from the ship’s deck or on the variety of exciting shore excursions available during your .
+Baltic cruises offer you the chance to discover some of the most culturally-rich cities in Europe as well as the opportunity to take in some of the breath-taking beauty of the Baltic landscape - either watching from the cruise ship’s deck or on the variety of exciting shore excursions available during your .

 Scandinavia & Russia from the UK

-As the cruise ship passes Latvia, another interesting city can be discovered on excursions to Riga, with a variety of historical and cultural attractions to explore in the oldest parts of the city.
-Highlights of a Riga excursion include Riga Castle, the official residence of Latvia’s President which dates back to the 14th century, and the Dome Cathedral.
+As your Baltic cruise passes through Latvia, discover a rich variety of historical and cultural attractions in Latvian capital city, Riga and explore the oldest parts of the city.
+Highlights of shore excursions here include Riga Castle, the official residence of Latvia’s President which dates back to the 14th Century, and the Dome Cathedral.
 The cathedral features a variety of architectural styles that reflect changing cultural influences throughout the city’s history and houses an elaborate organ that is comprised of more than 6,000 pipes.

-Another city that should not be missed on a cruise of the Baltic is St. Petersburg, one of the most fascinating cities in the world.
-St. Petersburg’s rich and turbulent history can be discovered through its architecture and museums, best seen on foot on a day excursion from the ship.
+Another city that should not be missed on a cruise of the Baltic is St. Petersburg, Russia.
+St Petersburg is one of the most fascinating cities in the world.
+Its rich and turbulent history can be discovered through exploring its architecture and museums, best seen on foot on a day excursion from the cruise ship.
 One of the most imposing sights in St. Petersburg is St. Isaac’s Cathedral, with a gold-covered dome that is amongst the largest in the world.
-Amongst other must-see buildings in St. Petersburg, the city’s Hermitage Museum houses many of its historical treasures and provides an insight into St. Petersburg’s past while a number of monuments mark momentous historical figures and events, including the monument to Nicholas I and the Bronze Horseman statue which is a tribute to the city’s founder, Peter the Great.
+Another must-see building in St. Petersburg is the city’s Hermitage Museum.
+The museum houses many historical treasures and provides an insight into St. Petersburg’s past.
+A number of monuments in the city mark momentous historical figures and events, including the monument to Nicholas I and the Bronze Horseman statue which is a tribute to the city’s founder, Peter the Great.

-With such a variety of other cities and cultures to explore on a Baltic cruise, including Helsinki, Berge, Stockholm and Oslo, visitors are treated to a journey into the past as well as the chance to shop, dine and be entertained in the more contemporary parts of the city.
-Beautiful scenery provides a wonderful setting to relax on board while there is a wealth of attractions to discover on shore at each stop of your cruise holiday.
+With such a variety of other cities and cultures to explore on a Baltic cruise, including Helsinki, Berge, Stockholm and Oslo, visitors are treated to a journey into the past as well as the chance to shop, dine, and be entertained in the more contemporary parts of the cities.
+The beautiful scenery of the Baltics provides a wonderful setting to relax on board while there is a wealth of attractions to discover on shore at each stop of your cruise holiday.
 Visiting the city stops on a Baltic cruise is ideal for those looking for active holidays and relaxing holidays alike.